lilnasy/gratelets/packages/typed-api/README.md

 The interface includes all fields from Astro's [APIContext](https://docs.astro.build/en/reference/api-reference/#endpoint-context), which is also used in normal API routes and in the middleware.
 Additionally, it includes two fields:
 - `response`: a mutable object that can be used to set the status code and headers of the response.
 - `error()`: a function that can be used to send a custom error message to the client.
+Refer to [Custom Error Handling](#custom-error-handling) for more details.

 ##### `TypedAPIHandler`